 You can avoid this by replacing small square or subway tiles with large-but-thin panels of a solid material like quartz (yep, the same stuff they use on counters).
 So instead of having hundreds of small grout lines, you have only a handful of seams where the panels meet — and a better water barrier.

-3. Build more space into the master bath and less in the bedroom.
+3. Build more space into the primary bath and less in the bedroom.

 4. Think “open concept” for beauty and long-term functionality.